-2018 RMB'000 2017 RMB'000
+2019 RMB'000 2018 RMB'000

 Carrying amount, at fair values

-At beginning of year 1,708,894 1,619,097
+As at 31 December 2018 2,044,931 1,708,894

+Initial adoption of HKFRS 16 (Note (c)) 10,931

+As at 1 January 2019 2,055,862 1,708,894

+Addition 20,289

-Transfer from property, plant and equipment (Note (b)) 265,177 28,406
+Transfer from property, plant and equipment (Note (b)) 17,470 265,177

-Transfer from property held for sale (Note (a)) 59,452 155,131
+Transfer from property held for sale (Note (a)) 869 59,452

-Increase/(decrease) in fair value 11,408 (93,740)
+Increase in fair value 17,718 11,408

-At end of year 2,044,931 1,708,894
+At end of year 2,112,208 2,044,931

-- (a) During the year ended 31 December 2018, the use of certain properties with a total carrying amount of RMB42,285,000 (2017: RMB80,243,000) have changed to investment property purposes, as evidenced by the entering into by the Group of long term lease agreements with tenants.
-Accordingly, these properties were transferred from properties held for sale to investment properties and fair value gain of RMB17,167,000 (2017: RMB74,888,000) was recognised in profit or loss at the date of transfer.
-The leases were commenced during the year. - (b) For the year ended 31 December 2018, the use of certain properties with a total carrying amount and fair value of RMB265,177,000 (2017: RMB28,406,000) have changed to investment property purposes, as evidenced by the end of self-occupation for office use by the Group and hence these properties were transferred from property, plant and equipment. - (c) Pursuant to the Shenzhen Special Economic Zone High-Tech Industrial Park Vacant Factories Adjustments Management Measures ("深圳經濟特區高新技術產業園區協議類空置廠房調劑管理辦法") Condition No.3, when the owner occupied not less than 50% of the gross floor area of the subject property, they become qualified to submit written applications to administrative authorities of High-Tech Industrial Park to lease the remaining portions of the property to third parties, which the maximum gross floor area of the subject property can be leased to third parties would then be 50%.
-A building located in Shenzhen, PRC, is subject to these measures and the maximum area that can be leased to third parties is 32,140 sq.m and the carrying amount of the investment property with such restriction involved is RMB48,945,000 as at 31 December 2018. - (d) The fair value of the Group's investment properties in the PRC at 31 December 2018 and 2017 were with reference to valuation carried out by qualified valuers from CBRE Limited, an independent firm of chartered surveyors.
+- (a) During the year ended 31 December 2019, the use of certain properties with a total carrying amount of RMB649,000 (2018: RMB42,285,000) have changed to investment property purposes, as evidenced by the entering into by the Group of long term lease agreements with tenants.
+Accordingly, these properties were transferred from properties held for sale to investment properties and fair value gain of RMB220,000 (2018: RMB17,167,000) was recognised in profit or loss at the date of transfer.
+The leases were commenced during the year. - (b) For the year ended 31 December 2019, the use of certain properties with a total carrying amount of RMB17,470,000 (2018: RMB265,177,000) have changed to investment property purposes, as evidenced by the end of self-occupation for office use by the Group, and by the entering into by the Group of long term lease agreements with tenants and hence these properties were transferred from property, plant and equipment.
+As at the date of change of use, the carrying amount of these properties approximate their fair value. - (c) As at 1 January 2019, with the adoption of HKFRS 16, the land portion of investment properties previously classified as prepaid land lease with a fair value of RMB10,931,000 are reclassified to investment properties.
+The fair value gain of RMB1,323,000 arising from the revaluation of the land portion from its carrying amount to its fair value as at the date of reclassification was recognised in properties revaluation reserves as at 1 January 2019. - (d) Pursuant to the Shenzhen Special Economic Zone High-Tech Industrial Park Vacant Factories Adjustments Management Measures ("深圳經濟特區高新技術產業園區協議類空置廠房調劑管理辦法") Condition No.3, when the owner occupied not less than 50% of the gross floor area of the subject property, they become qualified to submit written applications to administrative authorities of High-Tech Industrial Park to lease the remaining portions of the property to third parties, which the maximum gross floor area of the subject property can be leased to third parties would then be 50%.
+A building located in Shenzhen, PRC, is subject to these measures and the maximum area that can be leased to third parties is 32,140 sq.m and the carrying amount of the investment property with such restriction involved is RMB51,115,000 as at 31 December 2019 (2018: RMB48,945,000).

+The fair value of the Group's investment properties in the PRC at 31 December 2019 and 2018 were with reference to valuation carried out by qualified valuers from CBRE Limited, an independent firm of chartered surveyors.
 The valuations were carried out in accordance with HKIS Valuation Standards issued by the Hong Kong Institute of Surveyors.